STYJ/simontan.dev/posts/favourite-quotes.md

 > People who call themselves realists are often just dreamers who got their hearts broken somewhere along the way - Ashley Stahl

 > Life is never black and white.
 In fact, it's not even mostly grey.
 Life is an ever-changing colour similar to that of the iridescent hue of a rainbow. - Simon (me!)

+> Per aspera ad astra (Through hardships to the stars) - Not sure...